dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 	return total
 }
 ```
 Note the asymmetry in the `Add` and `Done` methods. `Add`, which increments the counter, must be called before the worker goroutine starts, not within it; otherwise we would not be sure that the `Add` *happens before* the "closer" goroutine calls `Wait`.
-Also, `Add` takes a parameter,but `Done` does not; it’s equivalent to `Add(-1)`.
+Also, `Add` takes a parameter,but `Done` does not; it's equivalent to `Add(-1)`.
 We use `defer` to ensure that the counter is decremented even in the error case.
-The structure of the code above is a common and idiomatic pattern for looping in parallel when we don’t know the number of iterations.
+The structure of the code above is a common and idiomatic pattern for looping in parallel when we don't know the number of iterations.

 The `sizes` channel carries each file size back to the main goroutine, which receives them using a `range` loop and computes the sum.
 Observe how we create a closer goroutine that waits for the workers to finish before closing the `sizes` channel.
 These two operations, wait and close, must be concurrent with the loop over `sizes`.
 Consider the alternatives: if the wait operation were placed in the main goroutine before the loop, it would never end, and if placed after the loop, it would be unreachable since with nothing closing the channel, the loop would never terminate.